cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

 - **App Version Name**

-  **App Version Name** is required and is filled in according to the user's needs.
+  This item is required. **App Version Name** is the real version, such as: 1.0.0.

 - **App Version Number**

-  **App Version Number** is required and is filled in according to the user's needs.
+  This item is required. **App Version Number** is different from the **App Version Name**, and the **App Version Number** is mainly used to distinguish the version update.
+Each time when you submit audit, the app version number is at least 1 higher than the value of the last submitted audit.
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **App Version Number** be recursively incremented by 1 each time when the audit is submitted. **Note**: The **App Version Number** must be a positive integer.

 - **Supported Minimum Platform Version Number**